Frank Hinkey: Referee

-According to Dr. Harry March's, often inaccurate book Pro Football: Its Ups and Downs, Hinkey was a referee at the 1903 World Series of Football held at Madison Square Garden.
+According to Dr. Harry March's often inaccurate book Pro Football: Its Ups and Downs, Hinkey was a referee at the 1903 World Series of Football held at Madison Square Garden.
 March states that the officials during the series "were dressed in full evening dress, from top hats down to white gloves and patent leather shoes."
 During the last play of the series in a game between the Franklin Athletic Club and the Watertown Red & Black, the Franklin players, knew that they had the game in hand.
 As a result, the Franklin backfield agreed to purposely run over the clean and sharply dressed Hinkey in jest, knocking him into the dirt.
 Hinkey took the incident in good-nature and Franklin's management agreed to pay his cleaning bill.

-Death
+Death and legacy

-Hinkey died from complications of tuberculosis on December 30, 1925.
-He was 55 years old.
+Hinkey died from complications of tuberculosis on December 30, 1925, in Southern Pines, North Carolina, at age 55.

+Hinkey was inducted into the College Football Hall of Fame in 1951.

+In 1969, in honor of the centennial of collegiate football, the Football Writers Association of America named two "College Football All-Time Teams" of eleven players — an "early" team consisting of players who played prior to 1920, and a "modern" team who played in 1920 and after.
+Hinkey was selected as one of two ends on the pre-1920 squad.